yard

 Count how many weeks you roughly have between those dates.
 Gardeners in zone 5 often get 18 to 22 weeks, while warmer zones may get 30 or more.
 More weeks means more possible successions in the same bed.

-Assign each bed a rough role.
-One might be “spring roots then summer beans,” another “salad greens all season.”
+Assign each bed a job before you buy seed.
+One might be spring roots then summer beans; another might stay on salad greens all season.
 Deciding a job for each bed before you shop for seeds prevents random packets you cannot fit.

 Add notes about irrigation and access.
-Beds near a spigot are good for thirsty crops like peppers and chiles, while the far corner can host tougher plants that tolerate missing a watering or two.
+Beds near a spigot are good for thirsty crops like pepper plants and chiles, while the far corner can host tougher rows that tolerate missing a watering or two.

 quizUse Days to Harvest to Stack Crops